eusonlito/aMule-PHP/README.md

 Installation
 --------
-We can download full project with git commands:
+You can download the project with this git command:

     $ git clone git://github.com/eusonlito/aMule-PHP.git amule-php